coolnikitav/CodingLearning/computer-architecture/010-vector-processors-and-gpus.md

 ## Cache and Memory Protection Interaction

 ### Virtual-Address Caches
-- Q: what are pros and cons of rearranging the cache and TLB?
+- Q1: what are pros and cons of rearranging the cache and TLB?

+- Q2: what is cache aliasing?

 ![image](https://github.com/coolnikitav/coding-lessons/assets/30304422/6b10bcd9-35ac-4ab7-8337-44dc2fa1b92c)